 This health problem can cause local infections that keep coming back.
 This may happen when your child has another infection, like a cold, cough, or sore throat.

-What causes a branchial cleft abnormality?A branchial cleft abnormality is a birth defect.
+What causes a branchial cleft abnormality in a child?A branchial cleft abnormality is a birth defect.
 It happens when the area does not form as it should during the early stages of an embryo’s development.

-What are the symptoms of a branchial cleft abnormality?
+What are the symptoms of a branchial cleft abnormality in a child?